The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 Things to Do in Cusco, Peru

-Cusco was once the capital of the mighty Inca civilization before getting conquered by the Spaniards.
+Cusco was once the capital of the mighty Inca civilization before being conquered by the Spaniards.
 Inevitably, you will see lots of remains of the Inca empire in Cusco.
-Matter of fact, many of the buildings you currently see are built by the Incas!
+Matter of fact, many of the buildings you currently see were built by the Incas!

 Situated in the Andes, the surrounding area is filled with natural wonders as well as Inca ruins.
 We will spend a total of 6 days in Cusco exploring the many unworldly attractions and acclimating to the altitude.